magento/devdocs/src/cloud/docker/docker-syncing-data.md

   - Configuration
 ---

 In a Docker development environment, the {{site.data.var.ee}} application works only if the Docker containers have access to the {{site.data.var.ee}} application data.
-You can provide access either by directly mapping the current working directory, or by using a file synchronization tool.
+You can provide access either by directly mapping the current working directory or by using a file synchronization tool.

 The {{site.data.var.mcd}}  `docker-build` command provides the `--sync-engine <type>` option to select the file synchronization behavior when you build the `docker-compose.yml` configuration file.
 You can select from the following values: